Surgeon Jobs Australia

 Operating Theatre Access

-For surgeons in private practice, the availability of quality operating theatre time is the single most important determinant of income and professional satisfaction.
-Access to lists at well-regarded private hospitals, with good nursing support and efficient scheduling, is something many surgeons seek to improve.
-Changing hospital affiliations or securing additional list time at a new facility can transform a surgical practice.
+For surgeons in private practice, quality operating theatre time is the single biggest driver of income and professional satisfaction.
+Access to well-scheduled lists at respected private hospitals, with good nursing support, can make or break a practice.
+Changing hospital affiliations or adding list time at a new facility can transform what a career looks like.

 Subspecialty Caseload